Top shareholders back Alibaba's controversial corporate structure

 "We understand Hong Kong may not want to change its tradition for one company, but we firmly believe that Hong Kong must consider what is needed in order to adapt to future trends and changes," Tsai, one of Alibaba's 18 founders in 1999, wrote in a blog post. (r.reuters.com/jyq43v)

-On Friday, Alibaba received the backing of both Japanese wireless carrier SoftBank Corp (9984.T) and Yahoo Inc (YHOO.O), its two largest shareholders with stakes of 36.7 percent and 24 percent, respectively.
+On Friday, Alibaba received the backing of both Japanese wireless carrier SoftBank Corp and Yahoo Inc, its two largest shareholders with stakes of 36.7 percent and 24 percent, respectively.

 "Alibaba has built a phenomenal business and created tremendous value for its shareholders over the years," SoftBank CEO Masayoshi Son said in a statement.
 "We are therefore very supportive of the Alibaba partnership structure."